Liz Davenport

 Elizabeth Anne Davenport (born 12 April 1945) is an Australian fashion designer and businesswoman.

 Davenport is a managing director of Liz Davenport Fashion Pty Ltd, and long-term campaigner for conservation of Australian old-growth forest.
-She stood as a Liberals for Forests candidate for the electoral district of Nedlands in 2001 elections for the Western Australian Legislative Assembly, but was defeated.
+She stood as a Liberals for Forests candidate for the electoral district of Nedlands against Premier Richard Court in 2001 elections for the Western Australian Legislative Assembly.
+While she was defeated, she pushed Labor into second place and slashed Court's majority to 4.9 percent.
 She also stood as one of the candidates of the 2001 Australian federal election, but again was not elected.

 Honours

 Awards that Davenport has received in Australia include: